MacOS comes with Python pre-installed. But it's Python Version 2.7, which is now deprecated (abandoned by the Python developer community).

 The Final Step: Close Your Terminal and Restart it

-Once you've restarted your browser, you run the
+Once you've restarted your terminal, you run the

 python command and you'll launch the new version of Python instead of the old one.